-6 Conclusions
+6. Conclusions

 With the ultimate aim of drawing the global map of World and individual Englishes, this paper investigated invariant pronunciation structure and SVR to predict inter-speaker pronunciation distances for new speaker pairs.
 The speech accent archive, containing data from worldwide accented English speech, was used as training and testing samples.
 Evaluation experiments showed very promising results.
+The result achieved using our proposed method outperformed the result achieved using the conventional ones.
 In future work, we are planning to further define the list of penalties, which may be obtained by acoustic analysis of every phone pair spoken by a single speaker.
 Moreover, a more extensive collection of data is planned using smart phones and social network infrastructure such as crowdsourcing.
 Pedagogical application of the World and individual English map will also be considered in collaboration with language teachers.